-This paper has provided an overview of the design process of multimedia information system applications, discussed the issues in such applications, and described how OMT could be used for this purpose.
-The ideas presented in this paper are preliminary and much remains to be done on this topic.
+This position paper has provided an overview of the design process of multimedia information systems applications, discussed the issues in such applications, and described how OMT could be used for this purpose.
+The ideas presented here are preliminary and much remains to be done on this topic.
 First, we need to identify the useful constructs of OMT and develop an approach to represent and reason about multimedia information systems applications.
 We also need to identify the various types of constraints that may be present in a realistic environment and investigate ways of enforcing them.
-Then the ideas have to be tested with a real-world application.
+Then the ideas have to be tested with real-world applications.
 Finally, the detailed design and implementation of the tool need to be carried out.